 Step One: Earn a Bachelor's Degree

-- Gain experience in a counseling-related setting.
+Gain experience in a counseling-related setting.
 Volunteering or working in a mental health setting demonstrates commitment to the counseling profession.
-Some undergraduate programs offer structured internships for credit that allow students to set up appropriate work experiences with mentors and to document their progress.
-This type of experience also give a student an opportunity to develop a relationship with a counseling professional who may be able to write a letter of recommendation for graduate school applications.
+Some undergraduate programs offer structured internships for credit that allow students to set up appropriate work experiences with mentors and then document their progress.
+This type of experience also gives a student an opportunity to develop a relationship with a counseling professional who may be able to write a letter of recommendation for graduate school applications.

-Doctoral graduates must complete an approved post-doctoral placement to gain the experience necessary for licensure.
+Following graduation, doctoral graduates must complete an approved post-doctoral placement to gain the experience necessary for licensure.
 During the post-doctoral placement, graduates conduct supervised clinical work and undergo periodic evaluations with an adviser.
-Students who plan to work in academia also begin developing a research portfolio.
+Students who plan to work in academia should also work on developing a research portfolio.